 The kit comes with the tool itself, a measuring spoon, and the removable Makita coffee cup.
 As such, you can either drink out of the supplied coffee mug which comes with a lid, or else put in your own coffee mug.
 However, be warned that cup clearance on this machine is fairly low so large coffee mugs won’t fit under it.

 In terms of the coffee it makes, this battery powered coffee maker uses a permanent drip filter and so doesn’t require the use of paper filters.
 It also automatically shuts off when there is insufficient water so as not to damage the machine itself.
 There is an automatic shut-off once the brew cycle is completed so you don’t need to keep eagle eyes on it at all times.

 Battery Usage of the Makita Coffee Maker

 One of the most important considerations in considering a cordless jobsite coffee maker is battery usage.
 The idea behind this appliance is that you could be on your jobsite using one of the other Makita cordless tools and then come lunch you simply slide the makita battery out of the drill, slide it into the coffee maker and viola fresh brewed coffee.

 Well in large part this is determined by which type of Makita batteries you are using.
 This battery coffee maker can accommodate either 12V max cxt lithium ion batteries or 18V LXT® Lithium-Ion batteries by Makita.
 You simply slide the case on the side for either the 18V or 12V battery slot.

 So as the chart indicates basically the better the battery the more coffee it will be able to make.
 Ideally this coffee maker should be paired with the 18V LXT® Lithium-Ion batteries as this is part of the Lithium-Ion range by Makita.
 However, smaller voltage batteries (12v max cut for example) can be used but of course more battery power will be used.
-Also, remember that the batteries or the charger are not included with the Makita coffee machine.
+Also, remember that the batteries or the charger are not included with the Makita coffee maker tool.

 What Coffee does the Makita Take?